-The combination of AFSM, pass/fail, and 5 why can be a particularly powerful strategy for improvement.
+The combination of AFSM, pass/fail, and 5 whys can be a particularly powerful strategy for improvement.
 But the benefits do not stop there.
 It will also develop a keen sense in operators for root cause analysis.
-Moreover, it puts those that spend the most time with the equipment in the position to utilise what they learn.
+Moreover, it puts those that spend the most time with the equipment in the position to utilize what they learn.
 This should foster an environment where operators truly have a voice in the improvement process.

 When we give operators a voice in the process and ownership of the results, human nature drives emotional investment in success.
 This increased investment in roles has many benefits and makes the task of engaging production operators easier.

-A great way to provide the pass/fail feedback to operators is by using Mr Evocon in our Shift View feature.
+A great way to provide the pass/fail feedback to operators is by using Mr. Evocon in our Shift View feature.
 As the graphic below demonstrates.

-As we can see, Mr Evocon changes states based on OEE performance compared to the targets you set.
+As we can see, Mr. Evocon changes states based on OEE performance compared to the targets you set.
 This provides direct emotional triggers that keep operators engaged in meeting your daily goals.
 With this immediate feedback comes the responsibility to keep your goals attainable.
 Otherwise, too much negative emotional feedback can be counterproductive.

-Tips on making OEE targets work
+Tips on Making OEE Targets Work

 Encourage team ownership of establishing objectives.

-Regardless of the method, you take to establish your OEE goals, there are several other points to keep in mind.
+Regardless of the method you take to establish your OEE goals, there are several other points to keep in mind.
 First among them is that OEE targets should begin and end with your team.
 The aim is for them to take ownership for establishing the performance target as this will ensure the goal is achievable.

-Discussing the current situation with the team, analysing the pros and cons, and exchanging ideas on performance targets creates a sense of ownership and pride in the results.
+Discussing the current situation with the team, analyzing the pros and cons, and exchanging ideas on performance targets creates a sense of ownership and pride in the results.
 During this evaluation process, even opposition can lead to the team gaining different perspectives and improving communication.
 We encourage this healthy debate as it furthers engagement and improves the overall quality of targets.

 Keep your goals realistic and attainable when you set an OEE target.